 Tress planted a century or more ago need special care.
 That’s why it’s critical to continue a regular program of planting and maintenance to ensure the vitality of these landscapes for generations to come.
 Without the significant commitment of funds and expertise, the parks’ trees would suffer irreparable harm from the effects of urban pollution, compaction and disease.
 For example, without our annual program of treatment to protect against Dutch elm disease, it is likely that none of our majestic elms would be in the parks today.

 The inability of the city to adequately fund tree care has been an ongoing, pressing problem.
 Since our formation in 1970, each year has brought another crisis in basic tree care and protection.
 Despite advocacy for more city funding, it’s been largely up to the private sector to consistently address the seriousness of the situation.

 The idea of a fund devoted exclusively to trees dates back to the 1976 bicentennial celebration.
 That’s when Boston created the Garden Fund to receive gifts for plantings in the Garden.
 The unspent funds from that effort reverted to the Friends and became the Planting Fund.
-Today, the Friends has endowment funds for care of the trees in all three parks totaling $1.4 million.
-They have been built up through annual donations, bequests, and a $6.5 million capital campaign completed in 2009.
+Today, the Friends has endowment funds for care of the trees in all three parks.
+They have been built up through annual donations, bequests, and a portion of a $6.5 million capital campaign completed in 2009.